-- Studios Count as having a bedroom, lacking a living room. - Bedroom availability Bedrooms available must be counted, even if not used.
-If claimed not used because unfit for use, this must be verified and advice of the Residential Regulation Team may be sought. - Sharing a bedroom with non applicant(s) Counts as lacking a bedroom. - Size of bedrooms Bedroom under 4.2 square metres (45 sq ft) are discounted. - Best Use (mixture of sexes) If bedrooms can be better used, assume they are for assessment purposes. - Need for carer Where there is a recognised need for a full-time residential carer, then notionally a second bedroom may be lacking for the carer in the current accommodation.
-Priority can be awarded for the lack of this bedroom. - Under-occupiers Under occupying transfer applicants in two bed or larger family properties, may be eligible for incentives to transfer to smaller properties. - 'Exceptional' cases Some cases that have been awarded a priority award by the Exceptional Circumstances Panel may be made eligible to underoccupy a property, by decision of the panel, where the panel considers that the existing housing circumstances of a transfer applicant should not be disadvantaged by having to move.
+- Studios Count as having a bedroom, lacking a living room - Bedroom availability Bedrooms available must be counted, even if not used.
+If claimed not used because unfit for use, advice of the Environmental Health Department must be sought - Sharing a bedroom with non applicant(s) Counts as lacking a bedroom - Size of bedrooms Bedroom under 4.2 square metres (45 sq ft) discounted - Best Use (mixture of sexes) If bedrooms can be better used, assume they are for assessment purposes - Need for carer Where there is a recognised need for a full-time residential carer, then notionally a second bedroom may be lacking for the carer in the current accommodation.
+Priority can be awarded for the lack of this bedroom - Under-occupiers Under occupying transfer applicants in two bed or larger family properties, may be eligible for incentives to transfer to smaller properties - 'Exceptional' cases\ Some cases that have been awarded a priority award by the Exceptional Circumstances Panel may be made eligible to under-occupy a property, by decision of the panel, where the panel considers that the existing housing circumstances of a transfer applicant should not be disadvantaged by having to move

-Decant cases - Transfer Applicants requiring a permanent decant move will normally only be able to apply for the size of property they are assessed as requiring due to the shortage of housing in the City.
+Decant cases\ - Transfer Applicants requiring a permanent decant move will normally only be able to apply for the size of property they are assessed as requiring due to the shortage of housing in the City.

-Succession cases - Where a legal successor is required to move to smaller accommodation, they will normally only be able to apply for the size of property they are assessed as requiring due to the shortage of housing in the City.
+Succession cases\ - Where a legal successor is required to move to smaller accommodation, they will normally only be able to apply for the size of property they are assessed as requiring due to the shortage of housing in the City.

-Due to the introduction of the bedroom under occupation charge (also known as the "bedroom tax") by the Welfare Reform Act, applicants including the cases above will not normally be able to move to a property where they are under-occupying a property unless they are exempt from the "bedroom tax" or the Council is satisfied they will be able to afford the shortfall in rent.
+\ Due to the introduction of the "bedroom tax" by the Welfare Reform Act applicants including the cases above will not normally be able to move to a property where they are under-occupying a property unless they are exempt from the "bedroom tax" or the Council is satisfied they will be able to afford the shortfall in rent.